Children's Studies (CDST)

 Pre-requisites: senior standing.

-This course is designed to familiarize students with medical terminology for work with pediatric patients.
-Students will learn basic anatomy, physiology, and relevant pediatric medical procedures and diagnoses.
+Designed to familiarize students with medical terminology for work with pediatric patients.
+Instruction includes basic anatomy, physiology, and relevant pediatric medical procedures and diagnoses.
 The course examines ways to explain common tests, procedures, and diagnoses to children at differing levels of development.

 CDST 431.
 CHILD LIFE PRACTICE ASSESSMENT AND PREPARATION.
 5 Credits.